Quantum-Stein/My-Typologies/README.md

 ## Typologies Covered:
 MBTI (Myers-Briggs Type Indicator): A Neo-Jungian personality theory that classifies individuals into 16 types based on four preference pairs: Extraversion/Introversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.

 Socionics: Developed by Aušra Augustinavičiūtė, this theory builds upon Jung’s ideas and Antoni Kępiński’s Information Metabolism theory.
-It categorizes people into 16 types, highlighting strengths, weaknesses, and how individuals process and exchange information socially.
+It categorizes people into 16 types, highlighting strengths, weaknesses, and how individuals process and exchange information in the environment.

 Classic Jungian: Based on Carl Jung's foundational work in Psychological Types, this system identifies eight personality types through a combination of Extraversion/Introversion and four cognitive functions: Sensing/Intuition and Thinking/Feeling.